myacarrizosa/Airbnb-Rating-Prediction/README.md

 # Airbnb-Rating-Prediction

 ## Problem Statement
 We are the quality assurance team at Airbnb.
-At Airbnb, our company values dictate that we consider any review Less than five stars to indicate major issues with the property and/or host.
+At Airbnb, our company values dictate that we consider any review less than five stars to indicate major issues with the property and/or host.
 #### In order to inform our division and provide feedback to hosts, we want to build classification models to predict--based off of either property features or prior reviews--whether a property is poorly or highly rated.
 To uphold our stringent expectations for quality, we define poorly rated as less than 4.5 stars and highly rated as greater than 4.9 stars.